diellamutoni8/Password_locker/README.md

 # Password_locker
- A terminal based aplication for managing user accounts, storing and creating passwords for various accounts
+ A terminal based aplication for managing user accounts, storing and creating passwords for various accounts.

  ## By Diella Micha Mutoni